 We’re betting that a lot of you out there are still trying to figure out how to play online poker.

 First, let’s clarify exactly what we mean.
 There are really two very different questions behind “How do I play online poker?”

 1. How do I get my cash onto a poker site to play real-money poker online?

 2. How do I actually win this crazy-tough online game that bears much less resemblance to live poker than I ever could have imagined?

 We’re going to tackle the first question briefly and then move on to focus on the second question.

 Where Can I Play Real-Money Poker Online?

 If you’re asking this question, you’re probably in the U.S., or somewhere where the major poker sites don’t have a huge marketing presence.
-Outside the U.S., there are plenty of sites to choose from (there are even sites for Arabic players).
-The sites are generally easy to sign up for, however we stay away from endorsing any one in particular.
-Your best bet is to search our forums or make a post describing where you’re from and what you want to play, and we’re sure you’ll get an answer quite quickly.
+Outside the U.S., there are plenty of sites to choose from (including sites where the information and action buttons are in Arabic).
+Signing up to the sites is generally straight-forward, although many require age and/or residency verification.
+In this article we will not endorse any sites by name, either for their safety or the quality of games.
+For such information, we encourage you to search our forums or make a post describing where you’re from and what you want to play, and we’re sure you’ll get an answer quite quickly.

 If you’re in the U.S., you probably know online poker is only green-lit in a handful of states.
 We are obliged to be legally cautious here, but we can suggest again that you post to the forum and ask our members how they managed to get up and running with real-money poker in the U.S., because we know plenty of them have.